Settle Up vs HouseKeepr: Which Flatmate App Should You Use in 2026?

 HouseKeepr is a full flat management platform.
 It handles expenses, but also chore scheduling, shared shopping lists, group chat, polls, room bookings (useful for shared spaces like parking spots or the washing machine), house rules, move-in/move-out management, and analytics.
 Everything in one place, without needing to juggle four different apps.

-It supports seven languages, including German, which makes it particularly useful for flatshares in Germany, Austria, and Switzerland — markets where Settle Up also has strong traction.
+It supports seven languages — English, German, French, Spanish, Catalan, Italian, and Portuguese — which makes it particularly useful for flatshares in Germany, Austria, and Switzerland, markets where Settle Up also has strong traction.

-And it's free.
+And it is free.
 Not "free with annoying limitations" free — genuinely free for the features that matter day-to-day.

 | Feature | Settle Up | HouseKeepr |